Curriculum

 School Wide Digital Learning Policies

 As a school, we have a Digital Learning Acceptable Usage policy which identifies the ways in which support our families.
 This policy provides clear guidelines on how students are supported to be responsible when using a range of devices at school.
 It also provides a clear set of consequences when these guidelines are not followed by students.
-Mt Eliza Primary School is an accredited eSmart school and has a partnership with the Cyber Safety Project.
+Mt Eliza Primary School is an accredited eSmart school and has a partnership with the Inform & Empower.

 Oz Harvest – FEAST Program